Moshe Sharett: Biography

 He graduated from the first class of the Herzliya Hebrew High School, even studying music at the Shulamit Conservatory.
-He then went to Constantinople to study law at Istanbul University, the same university at which Yitzhak Ben-Zvi and David Ben-Gurion studied.
-However, his time there was cut short due to the outbreak of World War I. He served a commission as First Lieutenant in the Ottoman Army, working as an interpreter.
+He then went to capital of the Ottoman Empire, Istanbul to study law at Istanbul University, the same university at which Yitzhak Ben-Zvi and David Ben-Gurion studied.
+However, his time there was cut short due to the outbreak of World War I. He joined to Ottoman Army in 1916 April and he served a commission as "First Lieutenant" in the army, working as an interpreter.